Best Weighted Blankets for Hot Sleepers

 How Degrees of Comfort Feels

-Rather than using glass beads, it uses nano-ceramic beads, which the company says feel smoother and less clumpy within the blanket.
+Rather than using glass pellets, it uses nano-ceramic beads, which the company says feel smoother and less clumpy within the blanket.
 They also say these beads are more durable than plastic yet more comfortable than glass.
 They’re denser, too, so the blanket requires less filling for the same weight.

-Degrees of Comfort weighted blanket is an affordable option for hot sleepers and for warm sleepers.
+Degrees of Comfort blanket is an affordable option for hot sleepers and for warm sleepers.
 It’s made for all seasons of the year, and you get everything you need with just one purchase.

 CuteKing Cooling Weighted Blanket